huijing/slides/100-aea-2022/README.md

 There's more to Grid than what I've mentioned, but this is sufficient for a large range of use cases already.
 A major difference between building layouts with Grid versus other layout models is that CSS grid layouts are “led” by the container.
 You implement your intended layout on the container in a sort of big-picture way, and the items are placed accordingly.

-Whereas the other layout models are item led, where the sizing and positioning of each item is determined by properties on the items themselves.
+Whereas the other layout models are item-led, where the sizing and positioning of each item is determined by properties on the items themselves.
 It is a little different from what a lot of folks are used to, and perhaps that is a contributing factor to why CSS grid is not as widespread as it could be.

 But it's not like Grid is the end-all-be-all of layout building on the web.
 It is just one more additional tool we have in our toolbox.
 Floats are still great for actually floating content.
 Flexbox is great for handling free space, or the lack thereof, in your layout.
 Grid is perfect for when you want structured rows and columns.

 As an application grows bigger, with more features, more components and more pages, you end up having to adopt some sort of design system, or at least, develop some design guidelines to maintain consistency across the application.
 And often, a grid system is part of that.

 A common pattern for grid systems in frontend libraries rely on generating all the classes needed for all the percentages needed for the sizing of each item in the grid.
 To migrate from using floats to flexbox is actually not that drastic a refactor, because your sizing still happens on the item class.
-Migrating to grid, on the other hand, is not like a drop-in replacement.
+Migrating to grid though, is a little more involved, to put things mildly.

+You might think that if the existing grid system is already using flexbox, that's a good start because the markup should already be set up for a parent-child relationship.
+Well, yes and no. We'll get to that in a little bit.

+This line is from the Material UI documentation and I find it rather interesting.
+For high flexibility.
+Flexbox's flexibility is wonderful for allowing the browser to decide how much space an item should take up depending on the amount of content within it.
+That's my definition of high flexibility.

+But in a structured Grid, you don't actually want high flexibility.
+You want your items to take up pre-defined amounts of space that you've decided upon.
+So you're probably looking for consistency?
+Maybe I'm misunderstanding what the author is trying to express.

+Item-led grid systems rely on, or shall we say, are constrained by items always being laid out flush against each other, only dropping down to the next line when there isn't enough space.
+It is the same reason why the `justify-items` box alignment property does not apply for a flex formatting context.

+Because there is no way for an item to know where it is in relation to other items along the stack, the way libraries compensate for that is to introduce an additional wrapper for each row of items.

+When you see item-led grid systems use class names like `col-8`, `medium-6` and so on, it implies that an entire suite of CSS classes for sizing items exists.
+Each of them contain a declaration defining what the width of an item should be for it to span a specific number of columns.

+This ensures consistency in sizing across the different rows.
+Providing the illusion that a grid actually exists.
+And also convenience I suppose, because someone else has done the calculations and media query set up for you to build stuff within a responsive grid.

+So let's look into that.
+This whole pre-written styles thing, and see if CSS grid can fit into that style of CSS organisation.
+This flexbox-powered grid markup is heavily based on Bootstrap's implementation.

+The basic function is the ability to have items within a 12-column grid.
+These items can span different number of columns.
+And if you're using flexbox, you can do that by setting the `flex-basis` component of the flex item to the appropriate percentage.

+Sometimes you may want some empty space between items in your layout, and Bootstrap uses margins to achieve this "push" capability, where the amount being pushed matches up to the column percentages.

+As for responsive sizing across viewports, there's the extra `-md` keyword in the class name to activate the preferred size at the specified viewport width.
+These are patterns that have become relatively common over the past couple of years.

+Having a “new” grid makes it easier to do the migration in phases.
+You could build all new components with the new system, while slowly refactoring the existing components.
+Eventually, when all the components have moved over, you can remove the legacy grid code.
+This means you will have 2 active grid systems for a certain period of time, but I don't think that's a bad thing.

+Documentation is your friend.

 Let's simplify things a little bit for the sake of discussion.
 Say we have the luxury of implementing a brand new design system, and we want to build out the grid system for that.
 So here, we have these specifications for a rather standard looking grid.
 It has different values to accommodate a range of viewport sizes.